Ashish-Deshmukh007/demo-repo/README.md

 This is a readme file
-just trying out git and gitHub
+just trying out git
+This is third line